YOUR VENUE MANAGER

 TABLE AND CHAIR LAYOUT

 In the early afternoon, everything will start coming together.
-The manager works with the coordinator to see that the dining tables, appetizer tables, cake tables, gift tables, bar, etc. are arranged according to the planner’s diagram.
-Oftentimes the table arrangements may need some slight adjustments once set up, so the coordinator and the venue manager will work together to come up with a solution to any layout issues.
+The Venue Manager works with the Person in Charge (the bride and groom's designee)/coordinator to see that the dining tables, appetizer tables, cake tables, gift tables, bar, etc. are arranged according to the planner’s diagram.
+Oftentimes the table arrangements may need some slight adjustments once set up, so the Person in Charge (the bride and groom's designee)/coordinator and the Venue Manager will work together to come up with a solution to any layout issues.

 Once guests start arriving, the real fun begins!

 While the Person in Charge (the bride and groom's designee)/coordinator and/or wedding party may be organizing the bridal party for the ceremony, this is prime time for the Venue Manager and their staff to begin parking the guests.
 Staff is assembled to direct the guests to their parking spaces.

 Once the party has begun, responsibilities of the Venue Manager's staff may include anything from monitoring and restocking the bathrooms to cleaning up any spills.
 The Venue Manager may remind the Person in Charge to have the Child Wrangler return children to their parents, or may have to remind the Person in Charge to have smoking guests use the smoking area provided.

 The Venue Manager will also put out any “fires” that come up regarding the venue and vendors.
 Our security will help the wedding party if any difficulties arise with “overserved guests”, to include arranging transportation home and the removal of their vehicle.

 We’ve seen it all.
 Tree branches getting knocked down from vendor trucks, oil spilt on the driveway from a leaking vehicle, red wine stains, caterers leaving behind bags and bags of trash, power issues, and more.
 These are a few of the many issues that a Venue Manager may face each event.